Govind Sakharam Sardesai: Biography

-With encouragement from the Maharaja and availing himself of access to the large collection of books and historical papers in the royal library, Sardesai compiled voluminous historical data and wrote several books.
+With encouragement from the Maharaja and being able to access the large collection of books and historical papers in the royal library, Sardesai compiled voluminous historical data and wrote several books.

 He often accompanied the Maharaja during the latter's trips to the UK, US, and Europe; this helped Sardesai to broaden his outlook of history.

 Sardesai wrote eight volumes of Marathi Riyasat, three volumes of Musalmani Riyasat, and two volumes of British Riyasat.

-Historian Tryambak Shankar Shejwalkar had worked as his assistant in the above endeavour.
-Shejwalkar had written the preface to one of his volumes on Peshwas; Sardesai asked him to write the preface because Shejwalkar held some contrary historical views.
+The historian Tryambak Shankar Shejwalkar had worked as his assistant in the above endeavour.
+Shejwalkar had written the preface to one of his volumes on the Peshwas; Sardesai had asked him to write the preface because Shejwalkar held some contrary historical views.

-After retiring from service at Baroda state in 1925, Sardesai settled in the village of Kamshet near Pune.
-In accord with a suggestion from Jadunath Sarkar, the government of Bombay asked Sardesai to take up the work of editing and publishing Peshwa daftar.
-He examined almost 35,000 documents, comprising 27,332 in Modi Marathi; 7,482 in English; 129 in Gujarati; and 29 in Persian.
-Subsequently, he published 45 volumes of Peshwa daftar consisting of 7,801 pages and covering 8,650 documents.
+After retiring from the service of Baroda state in 1925, Sardesai settled in the village of Kamshet near Pune.
+In accord with a suggestion from Jadunath Sarkar, the government of Bombay asked Sardesai to take up the work of editing and publishing the Peshwa daftar.
+He examined almost 35,000 documents, with 27,332 of these written in Modi Marathi; 7,482 in English; 129 in Gujarati; and 29 in Persian.
+Subsequently, he published 45 volumes of the Peshwa daftar, 7,801 pages long in total and covering 8,650 documents.

-Later, jointly with Sarkar, Sardesai edited and published Poona Residency Correspondence consisting of 7,193 pages and covering 4,159 letters.
-With the help of some newly discovered sources, he wrote at his age 80, The New History of Marathas.
+Later, jointly with Sarkar, Sardesai edited and published the Poona Residency Correspondence consisting of 7,193 pages and covering 4,159 letters.
+With the help of some newly discovered sources, he wrote at age 80, The New History of Marathas.

 Sardesai died at Kamshet on 29 November 1959 at the age of 94.

 Works

-Sardasai wrote all of his works in Marathi except for the last three in the following list, which he had written in English.
+Sardasai wrote all of his works in Marathi except for the last three in the following list, which he wrote in English.